gogoprog/euccas.github.io/source/_posts/2016-08-15-how-to-check-changes-in-a-commit-and-invoke-ci-tasks.md

 ---
 layout: post
-title: "[Case Study] Perform checks on a commit according to its included files"
+title: "How to check changes in a commit and invoke CI tasks"
 date: 2016-08-15 19:43:21 -0700
 comments: true
-categories: Case-Study, Infrastructure
+categories: Continuous-Integration Infrastructure
 ---

 # Problem Description